 First, I noticed that my blemishes were smaller and disappeared much faster than before.
 Then, it seemed like my skin tone was getting brighter and more even.
 Was it wishful thinking?
 I didn’t want to get overexcited, but soon I found myself wearing less and less makeup.
 Even my husband noticed the change.

-After three months using Averr Aglow, four years of marriage, and 20 long years of hiding, I finally felt confident enough to show my makeup-free face.
+After three months of using Averr Aglow, four years of marriage, and 20 long years of hiding, I finally felt confident enough to show my makeup-free face.

 With the right skincare, you can rewrite your whole love story.